Motarek-ai/California-housing-analysis/README.md

 ## Acknowledgments

 Special thanks to Eng.
-Ahmed Madah and Kayan for their continuous guidance and support throughout this learning journey.
+Ahmed Madah and Kian for their continuous guidance and support throughout this learning journey.

 ## Connect